trezzuri/erpnext-docs/docs/en/accounts/articles/withdrawing-salary-from-owners-equity-account.md

 ### Example

-Example journal entry (using Journal Voucher in ERPNext) for a withdrawal of $1000 would be:
+Example journal entry (using Journal Voucher in SOMA) for a withdrawal of $1000 would be:

 1. Credit **Cash** $1000